signalogic/SigSRF_SDK/mediaTest_readme.md

 The default source codes listed above include sampling rate conversion and encoding (depending on required RTP packet output), speech recognition, stream deduplication, and other processing.

 Examples of possible user-defined processing include advanced speech and sound recognition, speaker identification, image analytics, and augmented reality (overlaying information on video data).
 Data buffers filled by SigSRF can be handed off to other processes, for instance to a Spark process for parsing / formatting of unstructured data and subsequent processing by machine learning libraries, or to a voice analytics process.
-The alglib library (not included in the demo) contains FFT, convolution, correlation, and other optimized, high performance signal processing functions.
+The alglib library contains sampling rate conversion, FFT, convolution, correlation, and other optimized, high performance signal processing functions.
 Alglib supports both x86 and coCPU&trade; cores, and is used by the [SigDL deep learning framework](https://github.com/signalogic/SigDL).

 In addition to the above mentioned In SigSRF source codes, look also for the APIs DSSaveStreamData(), which saves ordered / extracted / decoded payload data, and DSGetStreamData(), which retrieves payload data.
 These APIs allow user-defined algorithms to control buffer timing between endpoints, depending on application objectives -- minimizing latency (real-time applications), maximizing bandwidth, matching or transrating endpoint timing, or otherwise as needed.